01001110NMZP/simple-DRF-project/README.md

 Disclaimer:

-I did use AI for the entire rest_framework, BUT I learned what I was doing and now I have an idea how to remake it from scratch with the help of AI and how clearly it explained everything to me, I use AI as a teacher, not a black box that does the things that I'm supposed to do
+I did use AI for the entire rest_framework, BUT I learned what I was doing and now I have an idea how to remake it from scratch without the help of AI because of how clearly it explained everything to me, I use AI as a teacher, not a black box that does the things that I'm supposed to do

 I udsed AI for it because it was my first time dealing with rest_framework and I didnt know how to do it and the official doccumentation was terrible and confusing